Spyderisk/system-modeller-deployment/README.md

 ```

 The long number is the git commit ID.
 It can be pasted into the search bar in
-GitLab (for instance) to jump to that specific commit.
+GitHub (for instance) to jump to that specific commit.
 The build timestamp is
 also available with the key `org.opencontainers.image.created`.

-### Monitoring resource usage
+### Monitoring Resource Usage

 To see CPU, memory and network usage (one off):